Sustainability, the top priority

-The new Zwin Nature Centre has purposely made the choice for sustainability.
-Our ambition is to obtain at least the BREEAM rating ‘very good’.
+The new Zwin Nature Centre has made a deliberate choice for sustainability.
+Our ambition is to obtain, at the very least, the BREEAM rating of ‘very good’.

-BREEAM (Building Research Establishment Environmental Assessment Method) is an internationally recognized method to build sustainable buildings.
+BREEAM (the Building Research Establishment Environmental Assessment Method) is an internationally recognized method for building sustainable buildings.